What exactly is that that is being sublimated?

 Because technology makes it possible to print designs that go from seam to seam all the way through an entire garment, it has a profound impact on the world of fashion.

-So how exactly does the sublimation process work?
+The printing process is known as sublimation So how exactly does the sublimation process work?
 Heat is used in the printing process known as sublimation, which effectively fuses the ink and the cloth into a single entity.

 The end product is a permanent image in full color that will not crack, peel, or get detached from the substrate in any way.
 Because of the procedure, the ink can transform directly from a solid state into a gas without first going into a liquid state, much like dry ice.
-Heat is what kicks off the conversion, but pressure is what keeps it under control.
+Heat is what kicks off the conversion, but the pressure is what keeps it under control.

 This speedy and reliable way of digital printing is becoming increasingly popular for use with designs that are dependent on minute details as well as requests for smaller batches.
-Printing using sublimation is sometimes referred to as “all over printing” since the process enables the user to select a design that can literally extend from seam to seam.
+Printing using sublimation is sometimes referred to as “all-over printing” since the process enables the user to select a design that can literally extend from seam to seam.